Installing Debian Unstable’s Source Packages in Debian Jessie

-Sometimes a package that you need is not available for Debian Jessie, but you can find it for Sid (unstable).
-You may be tempted to try to install it manually, by downloading the binary deb package, but it will most likely fail due to binary incompatibilities with different libraries’ versions you have.
-The better method will be to get the source package used to build the binary package, and build it yourself.
-Most of the time the process is not as hard as it sounds.
+Sometimes a package that you need is not available for Debian Jessie, but you can find it in Sid (unstable).
+You may be tempted to try to install it manually by downloading the binary deb package, but it will most likely fail due to binary incompatibilities with the different library versions you have.
+The better method is to get the source package used to build the binary package and build it yourself.
+Most of the time, the process is not as hard as it sounds.

 deb http://http.debian.net/debian jessie-backports main